staticfloat/PartialP.jl/docs/src/glossary.md

 # Glossary

 Differentiation is a minefield of conflicting and overlapping terminology, partly because the ideas have been re-discovered in many different fields (e.g. calculus and differential geometry, the traditional AD community, deep learning, finance, etc.) Many of these terms are not well-defined and others may disagree on the details.
-Nevertheless, we aim to at least say how *we* use these terms, which will be helpful when reading over Zygote issues, discussions and source code.
+Nevertheless, we aim to at least say how *we* use these terms, which will be helpful when reading over PartialP issues, discussions and source code.

 The list is certainly not complete; if you see new terms you'd like defined, or would like to add one yourself, please do open an issue or PR.